 - Often communicate with your employee.
 Listen and consider their opinions and advice on control measures.

 These are the common measures to prevent and eliminate risk in the workplace.
-However, this may changes because every workplace safety requirement and risk assessment are different.
+However, this may change because every workplace safety requirement and risk assessment are different.

 A risk assessment is very important, and every employer should have a plan for risk assessment.
-In England, any establishment with five or more employee should have a risk assessment plan, and it must be documented.
+In England, any establishment with five or more employees should have a risk assessment plan.
+And also, it must be documented.
+Therefore, the need to know difference between hazards and risks.

 A risk assessment process helps an employer identify health and safety hazards and evaluate workplace risks.
 Most importantly, it saves a company or employer from a considerable fine and lawsuit.